-Photography: How to Take Sharper Pictures Welcome If I had a nickel for every time someone with a new camera blamed the camera itself as the reason why their pictures aren’t coming out as crisp as those seen in photo books, magazines, or even this website, I’d be able to pay someone to write this guide for me.
+Photography: How to Take Sharper Pictures.
+Welcome If I had a nickel for every time someone with a new camera blamed the camera itself as the reason why their pictures aren’t coming out as crisp as those seen in photo books, magazines, or even this website, I’d be able to pay someone to write this guide for me.

 No matter where you lie on the professional spectrum, there is simply always more to learn.
 We spent countless hours scouring the web for the best content we could find and share with you, and today we'll help you expand your knowledge with 100 photography related tutorials!
 Basic Theory and Technical Info.
 The Bastards Book of Photography by Dan Nguyen.
 Ron Herron's "Mamiya 35mm Cameras" Sunny 16 Rule.

 Most relied on experience (or secretly used printed exposure guides).
 Some photographers (us "Old-Timers") still prefer to work with the old mechanical cameras, and know that it pays to have some of the basics in your head, because the essential photographic facts, formulas and rules can help you get good shots, even when the fanciest of meters fail.
 The "Sunny 16" Rule The basic exposure rule for an average scene taken on a bright, sunny day is to use f/16 at a shutter speed equivalent to one over the ISO setting; that is, f/16 at 1/100 sec (or the nearest equivalent, 1/125) at ISO 100, etc. In other words, the shutter speed will vary according to the ISO you are using.

+I’ve spent several days searching all over the Internet to find the very best 21 up-and-coming photography websites.
+Each of the sites on this list are well deserving of a good read.
+Digital Photography - Wikibooks, collection of open-content textbooks.
+Digital camera.
 Hasselblad 503CW with Ixpress V96C digital back, an example of a professional digital camera system A digital camera (or digicam) is a camera that encodes digital images and videos digitally and stores them for later reproduction.
 Most cameras sold today are digital, and digital cameras are incorporated into many devices ranging from PDAs and mobile phones (called camera phones) to vehicles.

 When taking an image the mirror will swing up and light will go to the sensor instead.
 A digital single-lens reflex camera (also called a digital SLR or DSLR) is a digital camera combining the optics and the mechanisms of a single-lens reflex camera with a digital imaging sensor, as opposed to photographic film.
 The reflex design scheme is the primary difference between a DSLR and other digital cameras.
 In the reflex design, light travels through the lens, then to a mirror that alternates to send the image to either the viewfinder or the image sensor.

 To send a link to this page, fill in the information below.